A Forward Backward Greedy approach for Sparse Multiscale Learning

 (3): Now considering the case where we keep on continuing the procedure beyond scale $\omega$.
-In this case at any scale $s > \omega$, the reduction in MSE for forward selection is still atleast $\frac{\vartheta_s^2\epsilon_s^2}{n}$.
+In this case at any scale $s > \omega$, the reduction in MSE with every addition of column for forward selection is still atleast $\frac{\vartheta_s^2\epsilon_s^2}{n}$.
 Here, we dont consider the increment in MSE due to backward deletion as even in the extreme case, with no backward steps at all scales $>$ $\omega$, the following inequality should be satisfied

-This inequality follows from the fact that overall reduction in the MSE cannot be more than the total remaining MSE at scale $\omega$.
+This inequality follows from the fact that overall reduction in the MSE cannot be more than the total remaining MSE after scale $\omega$.
 Hence, we have

 Now, using the fact that $\vartheta_s$ is a monotonically decreasing function of s (from the definition in (\ref{vartheta})) while satisfying $\vartheta_s \geq 1, \forall s$.
 Additionally $\epsilon_s$ is monotonically increasing (from Proposition \ref{epsilonrate}).
 Hence we have